Layr-Labs/hello-world-avs/README.md

 The following instructions explain how to manually deploy the AVS from scratch including EigenLayer and AVS specific contracts using Foundry (forge) to a local anvil chain, and start Typescript Operator application and tasks.

+## Development Environment
+This section describes the tooling required for local development.

+### Non-Nix Environment
 Install dependencies:

 - [Node](https://nodejs.org/en/download/)